PhazerTech/rtsp-security-cam/README.md

 # rtsp-security-cam
 Python RTSP security camera app with motion detection features that are based on image processing instead of a dedicated sensor.
 All that's required is a camera.
 Lightweight and can easily run on a Raspberry Pi 4.

+I also made another version of this app with YOLO object detection that runs on a GPU.
+Check it out here: https://github.com/PhazerTech/yolo-rtsp-security-cam

 ## Getting Started

 To get started, first make sure your system has the required software.
 If using a Debian/Ubuntu based distro, you can install the required software with the following: